Welcome to the Academic Success Office at the University of Dallas!

 - Are appointments with Academic Success staff online or in-person?

-- We are currently offering appointments through Zoom, over the phone, and in person.
+- We are currently offering appointments through Google Meet and in person.
+You can

-You can meet with Mr. Cole in person at Braniff 114 or by scheduling an appointment
+meet with Mr. Cole in person at Braniff 114 or by scheduling an appointment here.